eduP2P/common/test_suite/README.md

     ./system_tests.sh -c 0 3340 9999 debug

 The system tests specifically verify whether the eduP2P peers are able to establish a connection when NAT is involved.
-To do so, the local host running the test suite must simulate a network setup where peers are located in different private networks, and their routers which act as the gateway to the public network apply NAT.
-This simulated setup is described in the next section.
+To do so, the machine running the test suite must simulate a network setup where peers are located in different private networks, and their routers which act as the gateway to the public network apply NAT.

+The test suite uses a simulated setup of multiple networks instead of a physical setup for two reasons:

+1. The simulated setup can be run on a single machine, therefore making the test suite easier to use.
+2. A simulated setup acts as a more ideal environment to perform the tests, since it is affected less by throughput limitations or network congestion than on a physical network.

+The simulated network setup is described in detail in the next section.

 ### Network Simulation Setup